How to Identify Your Ideal Customer

 • An Instagram Business Account also provides demographic information for your followers.

 If you’re using personal Facebook or Instagram accounts to run your business, now is the time to change to Business Accounts.
 You’re missing out on audience insights when you stay with a personal account.
-And you’re breaking Facebook’s terms of service by using a personal account rather than a business page to run your business.

 • Who do you find to be the most pleasant to work with?